Big Data is ‘key to reducing food waste’

 By Carly Yuk

-The amount of food waste has always been a global issue.
-The growing costs of food wastage and legislation aimed at reducing the problem is inspiring businesses to use big data in order to tackle the issue.
+Food waste has always been a global issue.
+Growing costs and legislation aimed at reducing the problem is inspiring businesses to use big data in order to tackle the issue.

 The inaccurate forecasting of increasing consumer demand, which can lead to huge piles of wasted food, can be improved by examining waste streams and defining an ‘optimum inventory level’.